AlexHandy1/recipetracker/README.md

 ### Local Installation

-Run the below commands in your command line interface to view the web page and run the test suite.
+Run the below commands in your command line interface to view the web page at localhost:3000 and run the test suite.

 ```
 git clone https://github.com/AlexHandy1/recipetracker.git